-Self-localization is one of the fundamental problems in robotics, as in many applications a robot needs to know its location in order to perform its tasks.
+On the other hand, self-localization of service robots is one of the fundamental problems in robotics, as in many applications a robot needs to know its location in order to perform its tasks.
 Most of the indoor localization algorithms use particle based filters or Kalman type filters to solve the problem of noisy sensors and controls.
 Particle filters inherently help solve the problem of ambiguous landmarks, whereas Kalman filters must track multiple hypotheses to work in ambiguous environments [9].
 In some divisions of RoboCup, algorithms are very well established, given the rich sensor data provided by laser scanners, omni-directional cameras etc. However, in more general cases, there are substantial sensor limitations particularly with the rapid motion of the camera, and the need for active perception [10].
 In addition to odometry sensors, some recent alternatives use also the ambient magnetic field to control the heading of a robot in case of one-dimensional localization problem [11].